renewablefunding/qa_codechallenge/README.md

 Here are the automation requirements.

 1. The automation must run via the UI within a browser, as future requirements may include a screenshot.
-1. Your solution must output the data into a standard csv file `directions_data.csv`
+1. Your solution must output the data into a csv file `directions_data.csv` with details for each step on one line.

 #### Bonus options: